JohLav/fulll-backend/INSTRUCTIONS.md

-## [back/ddd/cqrs] Vehicle fleet parking management
+# [back/ddd/cqrs] Vehicle fleet parking management

-### Instructions
+## Instructions

-I have a vehicle fleet and I want to manage where every vehicle is parked.
+I have a vehicle fleet, and I want to manage where every vehicle is parked.

 ### Step 1